Rxvneetsingh/Assignment/README.md

 ## License

-This project is licensed under the [MIT License].
+This project is provided for educational purposes.
+Any use of this project beyond educational purposes requires explicit permission, and proper credit must be given to the original source.

 ## Acknowledgements